tomasfabian/ksqlDB.RestApi.Client-DotNet/SqlServer.Connector/README.md

 ```

 ### KsqlDbConnect (v.0.1.0)
-Creating the connector with ksqldb
+Creating the connector with `ksqlDB`

 ```C#
 using SqlServer.Connector.Connect;